 Individuals may opt out (or back into) any of the managed lists by visiting http://mylists.smu.edu after September 9, 2013.
 When they login to the site, they will be able to view all lists to which they are eligible to subscribe as well as all lists in which they are currently subscribed.
 Simply check or uncheck the box next to each list to update your subscription and then click Submit your changes.

 Students will be resubscribed to all lists at the start of each academic year.
 They will then be able to adjust their subscription preferences at that point.
 Faculty and staff will retain their subscription preferences as long as their job records and contract paperwork remains current.

 How to request a managed list

 Managed lists are currently being identified and created based on the list of approved senders.
-Following the initial setup, departments may request a new list by email the help desk (firstname.lastname@example.org).
-Each request will be reviewed by public affairs for approval.
+Following the initial setup, departments may request a new list by email the IT Help Desk (email@example.com).
+Each request will be reviewed by Public Affairs for approval.

 OIT received a number of requests from the Faculty Senate, Student Senate and other groups on campus to decrease the number of campus wide messages that were being sent.
 The request was made to allow individuals to choose the types of messages they would like to receive and opt out of others.
 This request was reviewed and approved by the PEC.

 Who will have access to the essential campus bulk lists?